ssm-econ/ssm-econ.github.io/_posts/2023-10-19-time-series-filtering.md

   - state space methods
 ---

-# Filtering: Or why you shouldn't throw away a noisy sensor
+# Filtering: Adding up information

 Simply put, filtering means extracting information from a bunch of noisy signals.
 But the intuition behind it can be elusive.
 To illustrate the point, consider this problem.